Al Jazeera Arabic: Personnel killed or injured in service

+Shireen Abu Akleh (2022)

-On 11 May 2022, the Al Jazeera journalist Shireen Abu Akleh was shot during an Israeli raid in Jenin.
+On 11 May 2022, Al Jazeera journalist Shireen Abu Akleh was shot during an Israeli raid in Jenin.
 Videos revealed that she was shot in the head while covering Israeli raid in Jenin.
 She was in a critical condition and was declared dead at the hospital.
-Al Jazeera alleged that their journalist was a target of the Israeli security forces, which killed her deliberately.
+Al Jazeera alleged that their journalist was a target of the Israeli security forces, and that they killed her deliberately.
 The media house called for the international community to hold Israel accountable for Abu Akleh's death.
 On the other hand, Israel Defence Forces said their security forces was operating “to arrest suspects in terrorist activities” in the region.
 They claimed the firing was from both sides, that is, the Israeli forces and the Palestinian gunmen.
 Abu Akleh's producer was also shot and wounded.
 Al Jazeera stated that Shireen Abu Akleh was "clearly wearing press jacket that identifies her as a journalist."

-Reach
+Later, the Israeli military admitted there was a “high possibility” that Abu Akleh was shot and killed by Israeli fire.
+Al Jazeera responded to these revelations with the statement: “Al Jazeera denounces the Israeli occupation army’s lack of frank recognition of its crime.
+The network calls for an independent international party to investigate the crime of the assassination of Shireen Abu Akleh, in order to accomplish justice for Shireen, her family and fellow journalists around the world.”

+Samer Abu Daqqa (2023)

+On 15 December 2023 at about 17:00 GMT, it was reported that two Al Jazeera journalists, cameraman Samer Abu Daqqa and reporter Wael Al-Dahdouh, were both wounded in a drone strike on Khan Younis.
+An hour and a half later, Al Jazeera announced that Samer Abu Daqqa had been declared dead live on air.
+Via their Telegram page, Hamas has condemned the killing, alongside other journalists, medical staff, and humanitarian workers.